SPnl/nl.sp.drupal-testenv/README.md

 Functional:
 - Make all code and configuration dynamic and non-SP-specific
-      (there are some hardcoded options as well as a list of (pseudo)constants in Testenv\Config)
+      (there are some hardcoded options as well as a list of (pseudo)constants in Testenv\Config, and quite a lot of specific table / field references in the Faker* classes)
 - SP-specific: maybe make some changes to the Drupal front page automatically
     (changing and removing some panels, like at civicrm-cursus)
 - Keep some more existing users and data, depending on the user's preferences
-- Filter the right user / contact data before copying the database (data we don't want is currently removed *after* copying - but filtering using --where in mysqldump will probably be difficult)
-- FakerCreate/FakerReplace performance could likely be improved by using direct queries instead of CiviCRM API requests (some actions could perhaps be completely handled in MySQL - e.g. UPDATE civicrm_address SELECT FROM civicrm_postcodenl ...)
+- FakerReplace now uses database queries, FakerCreate still uses the API and would perform better if it also queried the database directly

 Random data:
-- Replace IBAN accounts and SEPA mandates with random data
+- Replace all SP specific table and field references with something more flexible and non-SP-specific
 - Remove or replace activities, relationships, and participants with random data
 - Remove or replace contributions (both member and event related)
 - Keep Drupal user accounts and/or update them accordingly